Jazz collections at the University Library of Southern Denmark: Radio Jazz's Collection

 Radio Jazz is a Copenhagen local radio programme broadcasting several times a week.
 The collection consists of 100 reel-to-reel tapes and 600 digital audio tapes containing broadcasts of especially important documentation value, such as interviews and concerts.
 It documents the jazz scene in Copenhagen since Radio Jazz started broadcasting in 1987.
 The library hasn't received broadcasts from Radio Jazz since 2006 because it hasn't been possible to get hold of more digital audio tapes.
 The library has a complete collection of the publication Radio Jazz, which among other things, registers and reviews all the broadcasts.

 Svend Asmussen's Collection

 The library received a collection from Svend Asmussen in September 2003 consisting of 14 LPs, 33 CDs, 25 reel-to-reel tapes, 11 cassette tapes, 2 videos, 8 books and 7 journal issues plus 189 photos and a large collection of concert programmes, reviews, press mentions, posters, and other memorabilia covering all his career.

 Richard Boone's Collection

-The library received a large collection, primarily of a private character, from Inga Boone, widow of the trombone player and singer Richard Boone, in November 2006.
+The library received a large collection, primarily of a private character, from Inga Boone, widow of the trombone player and singer Richard B. Boone, in November 2006.
 This collection contains many private papers, contracts and photos, plus instruments, microphones, cases, hats, portrait paintings, scrapbooks, posters, and other items, plus 2 LPs, 24 CDs and 10 books.